David I. Saperstein: Personal life

 Saperstein has been married three times.
-He has two children with his first wife, Phyllis Grief: Michelle Saperstein Coppola and Jennifer Saperstein Kalapoutis.
+He has two children with his first wife, Phyllis Grief – Michelle Saperstein Coppola and Jennifer Saperstein Kalapoutis.
 In 2006, Saperstein divorced his second wife of 23 years, Swedish philanthropist Suzanne (née Carlstrand) Saperstein, whom he married in 1986.
 He had the divorce papers served to her in Texas on a stopover on her way from California to Europe.
-They had three children: Jonathan (b.
+They had three children – Jonathan (b.
 1987), Alexis (b.
 1988), and Stefanie (b 1990).
 Saperstein later married another Swedish woman, Hillevi Svensson (1973–2019) from Bua in Varberg, formerly nanny to his children.
 They had twins together.
 On January 2, 2019, Hillevi died while vacationing in Anguilla with David and their two children.

 His cousin, Ken Mehlman was the former national Republican chair and president George W. Bush's strategist for both of his terms.

-During the 1990s, Saperstein built a 12-bedroom, 15-bathroom Versailles-style estate for his then-wife, Suzanne, sprawled across several acres on Carolwood Drive in Holmby Hills.
+During the 1990s, Saperstein built a 12-bedroom, 15-bathroom Versailles-style estate called Fleur de Lys with his then-wife, Suzanne, sprawled across several acres on Carolwood Drive in Holmby Hills.
 The home is listed by Forbes magazine as one of the most expensive in the United States, with an estimated property value of about $125 million.
 The compound, which according to W Magazine is inspired by France's 17th-century Vaux-le-Vicomte, occupies about 45000 sqft and is called Fleur de Lys ("Lily Flower" in French).
 The home took five years to build and the couple were divorced 18 months after it was completed.
 His wife Suzanne had the house on the market at a listing price of $125 million shortly after divorcing her husband.
 He also owns a horse ranch nestled in the hills at the east end of Simi Valley, California, called Hummingbird Nest Ranch.
 The ranch has a main villa, a period ranch house, four guest houses, and stables for dozens of horses.
 By 2014, the 126-acre property had become a self-contained village with housing for staff, a commercial laundry, water wells, diesel generators, a gasoline pump and a large solar panel field.